alphagov/paas-developer-docs/docs/deploying_apps/deploying_django.md

 ### The Procfile

 The Procfile contains commands that Cloud Foundry will run to keep your site up.
-For just the Django site, create a file called `Procfile` and in it put
+For just the Django site, create a file called `Procfile` and in it put:

 ```
 web: waitress-serve --port=$PORT APPNAME.wsgi:application
 ```

-`APPNAME.wsgi` should be replaced with whatever the name of your project wsgi module is.
+Replace`APPNAME.wsgi` with whatever the name of your project WSGI module is.

-### The `manifest.yml`
+### The `manifest.yml` file

 The [manifest file](http://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html) tells `cf push` what to do with your app.
 Here's an example: